-My magnificent niece Olivia Kunik left the world on Tuesday, January 8th 2019 and my family is heartbroken.
+My magnificent 19 yearold niece Olivia Kunik left the world on Tuesday, January 8th 2019 and my family is heartbroken.

-Olivia was magic - incandescent, bright, funny, talented beyond belief and filled with love - she was a ray of sunshine.
+Olivia was magic - incandescent, bright, funny, talented beyond belief and filled with love - she was radiant and a ray of sunshine.

 We lost her to suicide.

-My fantastical niece struggled her whole life with depression and mental illness - and she was always transparent and incredibly candid about her struggles - and she helped so many of her friends and aquantances seek help with their own depression and MI issues.
+My fantastical niece struggled her whole life with treatment resistant depression and mental illness - and she was always transparent and incredibly candid about her struggles - though when you were around her - you rarely saw her sadness and struggles.

 Depression and mental illnesses are diseases - very real ones - that have the potential to take the ones we love from us.